textext/textext/README.md

 ## Prerequisites

 - A LaTeX distribution (e.g., TeX Live [Linux, Windows, MaxOS] or MiKTeX [Windows only]) has to be installed, especially `pdflatex` is needed.
-- You need the 32-bit version of Inkscape 0.48 or 0.91 (Currently the plugin *does not* work with the 0.92 version!).
+- You need the 32-bit or 64-bit version of Inkscape releases 0.92, 0.91 or 0.48
 - Depending on your operating system some extra software is required, see the specific instructions below.
+- **Important:** If you use Inkscape 0.92 please ensure that the python 2.7 interpreter has been selected during the installation of Inkscape (by default this is the case).

 ## Installation for Linux [(go to Windows instructions...)](#markdown-header-installation-for-windows).